giantswarm/docs/src/content/advanced/coredns/index.md

 ## How to set configuration options using the user values ConfigMap

-On the management cluster, create or edit a ConfigMap named `coredns-user-values` in the workload cluster namespace as described above:
+On the Management Cluster, create or edit a ConfigMap named `coredns-user-values` in the workload cluster namespace as described above:

 ```yaml